 David Fiore is a physician and a professor of Family and Community Medicine at the University of Nevada, Reno School of Medicine.
 He was curious about the same things we were when we conducted our survey, and he wants to take our research a little further and write a thorough scientific article on the topic.
 He and his team have created a new survey and they really need your help.
+It’s about marijuana, alcohol, hallucinogens, and stimulants.
 If you have 5-7 minutes to spare, please take this survey and tell your climber friends about it.

-This survey is pertinent to climbers of all abilities and experience levels, whether or not you actually use marijuana in any way.
-The questions are not only about pot, but also alcohol, amphetamines, and hallucinogens, and whether or not they help, hinder, or do nothing for climbing performance.
+This survey is pertinent to climbers of all abilities and experience levels, whether or not you actually use drugs or alcohol in any way.
+The questions are about whether or not they help, hinder, or do nothing for climbing performance.

 Professor Fiore summarized this new research by saying this: